Kalman Filters (Tue Nov 19, lect 22) | previous | next | slides |

 • Sensor generates 10 readings per second

 • What do you use?
 Average?
-Weighted Average?
+Moving Average?
 Or?

 • What if you have thousands of measurements (10 per second, like a bathroom scale)